 If you have been dismissed whilst off with stress at work, there are certain eligibility criteria you need to meet to bring a case against your employer:

-- You need to be classed as an employee of the organisation.
+- It would be best if you were classed as an employee of the organisation.
 Find out whether this status applies to you here.

-- In terms of how long you would have had to work for your employer before you could claim, there are two different situations that could apply.
-If you began your job on 6th April 2012 or later, your qualifying period would usually be 2 years, whereas if you began your job before 6th April 2012, the qualifying period would usually be 1 year.
+- In terms of how long you would have had to work for your employer before you could claim, two different situations could apply.
+If you began your job on 6th April 2012 or later, your qualifying period would usually be 2 years.
+In contrast, if you began your job before 6th April 2012, the qualifying period would usually be 1 year.

 There are also some general legal tests that your claim should pass.
 These include:

 Whether you were actually dismissed – employer’s might claim that you have been laid off instead of dismissed, which would mean there was a temporary break in employment due to lack of work, but technically, you would not have lost your job.